-Interview with Andy Johnson about Newest Version of xAPI, version 1.0.3
+Interview with Andy Johnson on Newest Version of xAPI, version 1.0.3

 ADL’s previous Community Manager, Craig Wiggins, caught up with ADL Senior Software Engineer and xAPI Spec Group organizer, Andy Johnson to talk about what this release means.